Learning Interpretable Models with Causal Guarantees: Introduction

-Intuitively, since RCTs can be used to predict ITEs, $\hat f$ should have good performance as long as $f^*$ has good performance and $\hat f$ is a good approximation of $f^*$ on the RCT distribution.
-Indeed, under these conditions, we prove a performance guarantee for $\hat f$ analogous to the one available for the causal representations approach~\cite{johansson2016learning,shalit2017}.
-Finally, in an experimental study, we show how our approach can be used to improve the performance of a wide range of interpretable models.
+The key issue is choosing $p(x,t)$.
+We use the \emph{RCT distribution}, which is the distribution obtained by running an RCT---i.e., treatments $t$ are randomly assigned and are independent of the covariates $x$.
+Since RCTs can be used to predict ITEs, $\hat{f}$ should have good performance as long as $f^*$ has good performance and $\hat{f}$ is a good approximation of $f^*$ on the RCT distribution.